How To Tell If A Kitten Is Blind? 6 Ways to Know

 Bringing the kitten to the vet and observing weird behavior will let you identify if your pet has blindness or visual problems.

-However, it’s not easy to notice if a cat is blind since they often compensate for their poor vision using other senses.
+Cats are known for being adventurous and independent beings, but what if they become blind?
+Start by diagnosing the condition and seeking proper medical help.
+It’s not always easy to notice if a cat is blind since they often compensate for their poor vision using other senses.
 Through their strong sense of hearing and smell, many blind kittens can go by without being diagnosed.
 Still, there are symptoms that they can’t hide.

 1. Constant bumping on objects

-This is one of the hallmark signs that a cat has vision problems.
 Constant bumping to walls, furniture, and other objects that have not been there for long means that your kitty can’t see it properly.
 Cats are beings of habit and they can easily memorize where your old furniture is.
 So if you placed a new one and your kitty keeps on bumping into it, I suggest bringing the feline to the vet for proper diagnosis.

 2. Unusual walking gait

-Blind kittens will often keep their noses close to the ground so they can snuff their way around.
+Blind kittens will often keep their noses close to the ground so they can sniff their way around.
 It would also walk in a crouched position to be as close to the ground as possible.
+Aside from that, a kitten that’s wandering aimlessly often has poor vision.
+Try calling your kitten and see if it will go straight right at you.

 3. Excessive vocalization

 Blind kittens are often frustrated, scared, and confused.
 This will result in increased vocalization because they can’t see the surroundings well.
 It will be more evident to kittens that are not born blind and just developed the condition later on.
+You will also notice that your kitty is easier to startle.

 4. Being clingy

 Blind kittens will prefer to stay as close as possible to their owners.
 This gives them a sense of safety since they don’t know what’s in their surroundings.
-Learn more here why is my cat being so clingy
+Moreover, blind kittens will move less and just stay in one spot since they can’t see around and they feel insecure.

 5. Changes in the eyes

 Another guaranteed way to tell if your kitten has vision problems is by checking its eyes.
-Cats’ pupils dilate and constrict dramatically when it’s exposed to change in lighting or has a sudden change in emotions.
+Cat pupils dilate and constrict dramatically when it’s exposed to change in lighting or has a sudden change in emotions.

 Try bringing your kitten to a dark room.
 Let it acclimate to the surroundings and then turn a flashlight on.
 If the kitty doesn’t squint or its pupils didn’t constrict, your cat may be blind.
+Some kittens will have full blindness or incipient blindness (incomplete cataract), which will vary per eye.
+Incipient cataracts only affect about 15% of the eye’s lens.

-To identify if your kitty has a cataract, you should look for a sparkly or hyperreflective area in the lens.
+To identify if your kitty has a cataract, you should look for a sparkly or hyper-reflective area in the lens.
 It would appear whitish, which is an indication that your cat is already suffering from vision problems.

 6. Unresponsive menace reflex

 When someone tries to poke our eyes, we will flinch or move backward.
 You can check this response on your kitten if you’re suspecting that it’s blind.
+Try this by pointing your finger hastily to your cat’s eyes.
+Don’t touch any part of its face and see how it will react.

 A cat with normal vision will often flinch or stare at the finger.
 Others will back off or meow at you.
-Please read here why does my cat stare at the wall
+Please read here why does my cat stare at the wall.
+You can also drop a toy or random object in front of your kitten and see if it will follow the ball as it moves.

 What causes blindness in cats?